Large Wall (Lasiommata maera)

 Maera is superficially quite similar to the Wall (L. megera), although there are significant differences on close inspection.
 Megera is declining alarmingly in the UK but still reasonably common in southern France, although maera sometimes seems commoner, especially at medium and high altitudes.
 Maera does not occur in the UK.

 Tim Cowles' detailed analysis points up the key differentiators between megera and maera, including the underside where three of the maera ocelli (s2, s3 and s6) are appreciably larger (clear in 15047 and to a lesser extent in 13031), whereas the six megera unh ocelli are of broadly equal size.
+This size difference is probably clearest between the ocelli in s3 and s4.
 You don't tend to find invaluable information like this in books.

 There is also the Northern Wall Brown (L. petropolitana) which is very similar to the nominate form of maera, which belies its name as it is found in Scandinavia and the Alpes and Pyrénées, but not in between.
 Petropolitana is slightly smaller and darker and has a clear, although sometimes not very distinctive, discal line on the uph. |